mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 ## Bard

-At 3rd level, a Bard gains the choice of a subclass.
+At level 3, a Bard gains the choice of a subclass.
 The following option is made available to you when making that choice: the College of Legends.

 ### College of Legends